Decaying Plastic Play: <em>Flappy Bird</em>’s Hacked Afterlife as Media Archaeological Praxis

 For those interested, here’s a link to the printed abstract for this talk, which shares much of the same conceptual ground but offers slightly different citations.

-2016: Prolific YouTube streamer SethBling releases a video demonstrating how, using a series of glitches and graphical exploits present in the console original of Super Mario World, he transformed the game into an ad hoc computer, and with timed jumps and button presses, wrote three hundred and thirty-one bytes of data into the console’s RAM—data corresponding to the original source code of Flappy Bird.3 The exploit allows players to play a fully functional port of Flappy Bird inside Super Mario World, recycling the former’s gameplay within the latter’s graphics.
+2016: Prolific YouTube streamer SethBling releases a video demonstrating how, using a series of glitches and graphical exploits present in the console original of Super Mario World, he transformed the game into an ad hoc computer, and with timed jumps and button presses, wrote three hundred and thirty-one bytes of data into the console’s RAM—data corresponding to the original source code of Flappy Bird.

 So first, let’s break down how this hack works, and I recommend checking out SethBling’s video for a more detailed description.
 This hack relies on “arbitrary code execution,” which is precisely what it sounds like: massaging the game to the point where it can execute code it’s not supposed to.
 First, SethBling attaches a number of peripheral controllers and tapes down their buttons, clearing out a cache of otherwise-unused memory in the console itself.
 Then, he executes a series of baroque glitches that put the game in a receptive state, where it’s ready to write values to that cleared cache.
 And then, he writes a payload into the cache itself, carefully timing and positioning sprite movement on the X-axis to correspond exactly to each hexadecimal value of assembly code.
 This process takes about an hour.
 Finally, after he writes those three hundred and thirty-one bytes to the cleared cache, he executes the payload with an arbitrarily selected action: in this case, collecting a 1-up mushroom.
 The game then immediately switches into Flappy Bird mode.
 As a comment below the YouTube video asks, “So does this mean that Super Mario World is a programming language now?”
 And the answer is more or less: yes.